 This is true, the road even turns to asphalt after a few miles and is paved the rest of the way up.
 So why all the signs for 4X4 only with a low gear?
 Simple, what goes up must come down!

 From the visitor center to the summit is steep!
 Low gear in 4X4 slows your vehicle down dramatically reducing the need to apply your brakes nonstop.
 Heavy brake usage results in brake failure or catching fire!
 There is nothing worse than still having to go down 10,000’+ and you have no brakes!

-Now those dirt roads become dangerous, the many turns and your vehicle continuing to gain speed!
+Now those dirt roads become dangerous, the many turns and your vehicle continues to gain speed!
 It is also a great idea to check the weather conditions before going as well.
-Weather conditions change quickly on a mountain and can lead to dangerous icy or snow packed roads in very short time.
+Weather conditions change quickly on a mountain and can lead to dangerous icy or snow-packed roads in a very short time.
 Here is a link to the weather conditions.

 This was the first time I felt a bit of dizziness.
 We stayed long enough to see the telescope and use the restroom then headed back to the vehicle.
 We looked around and took some photos before heading back down.
 This is when you could really feel how steep the road was.
 It was a real trick as the driver of paying attention to the road and all the sweeping views.